310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Midori sad4 %}
-The “Tropical Island Troppeys” I loved for so long are going on an indefinite hiatus…?
-The same “Tropical Island Troppeys” that would always brighten my day with their softness…?
+The ‘Tropical Troppeys’ I loved for so long are going on an indefinite hiatus…?
+The same ‘Tropical Troppeys’ that would always brighten my day with their softness…?

 Bearbonk, Mr. Slothy, Armajiro, Kiwi, Plateypus…[^2] It’s over for me…